What is a Trailing Stop?

 - The use of a trailing stop is designed to help you avoid pulling your profits out too early or holding onto a losing stock for too long.

 But, does a one-size-fits-all trailing stop work for all stocks?
 Not all stocks are equal.
-Some stocks are highly stable, like Johnson & Johnson.
+Some stocks are highly stable, like Walmart.
 They don’t need much wiggle room.
 Other stocks are highly volatile, like Tesla, and need more room for market moves.

 We developed the Volatility Quotient to solve this problem.
 The Volatility Quotient acts as a customized trailing stop for each qualifying stock within our database.
 Just like with a traditional trailing stop, the VQ stop will adjust as the market price of a stock goes up and will remain the same as the market price goes down.